 Have you ever heard someone claim that new cars are a safer financial choice than used, since you won’t be stuck with expensive repairs and no warranty?
 Well, let’s put that idea to rest.

-New cars typically lose about half their value in the first three years.
+New cars typically lose about 40% of their value in the first three years.
 It would have to be a pretty terrible car for the warranty to save you that much in repairs!
-And second, you can get an excellent warranty for a used car, as we’ll cover here.
+And on top of that, if you really want a warranty, you can get an excellent one for a used car, as we’ll cover here.